afredaYukaa/mylips/README.md

 C23-PC656 - Bangkit 2023 Captone Project

 ## Team Member
-we are team of 6 with composition of 1 cc, 3 ml, and 2 md
 | Name	| Bangkit-ID	| Path |
 | ---  | ---  | --- |
 | Nasya Aghita Riona | M017DKY3918  | Machine Learning |